sondregronas/mkdocs-updater/README.md

 # mkdocs-updater
 A docker container for automatically updating a mkdocs site using git.
-Supports pandoc-cite for mkdocs-bibtex.

 `docker pull sondregronas/mkdocs-updater`
 https://hub.docker.com/r/sondregronas/mkdocs-updater

-Installs packages `pandoc`, `pandoc-citeproc` which is needed for the plugin `mkdocs-bibtex`.
-Base image is `ubuntu:focal`
+Installs the packages `pandoc`, `pandoc-citeproc` which is required by some plugins.
+Base image is `ubuntu:focal`.

 Automatically (every 2 hours) performs a `git pull` on the `${REPO}`, runs `pip install -r requirements.txt` in said repo, then performs a `mkdocs build`.
 Outputs static html in `/site`.